PASEO Community Arts Grants

 Dawning Pollen Shorty: The Paseo Project is excited to support local artist Dawning Pollen Shorty in the creation of the documentary “THREE GENERATIONS: A FAMILY OF ARTISTS.”
 “In the town of Taos, New Mexico, the Track/Shorty family continues a tradition of inspiration and creation that has stretched through three generations working as models, potters, sculptors, painters and musicians.”

-Parse Seco: This year, The Paseo Project is working with the Arroyo Seco based arts organization, Parse Seco, in enhancing their artist-in-residency program.
+Parse Seco: Support for the Arroyo Seco based arts organization, PARSE SECO, in enhancing their artist-in-residency program for 2021.
 Parse Seco empowers emerging artists of color.
 This grant provides support in creating a national call for greater access and visibility.
+PARSE SECO provides a unique platform for underrepresented artists, musicians, and creators to present immersive experiences for the community in an intimate setting.

 Other COVID-19 related grants and funding opportunities